domjtalbot/skip-commit/README.md

-# should-skip
+# Commit skip

-Check if jobs should be skipped in GitHub Actions.
+Skip jobs in GitHub Actions using a commit message.